marriola/Transmute/README.md

           z
     }

+    LARYNGEAL { ʔ χ χʷ }

 ### Defining features

 Features have a similar syntax to sets.
 In a feature definition, the identifier is enclosed in brackets to reflect its usage in a phonological rule.
 A feature consists of a list of transformations from a sound that does not have the feature to a sound that does.
-As in a set, a feature can also contain sounds with no transformation, only membership.
-Transformations may be defined either using `->` or the Unicode U+2192 `→` character.
+Transformations may be defined using either `->` or the Unicode U+2192 `→` character.
+Like a set, a feature can also contain sounds with no transformation, only membership.

-    [$fricative] {
+    [Fricative] {
         k → x
         kʷ → xʷ
         p → ɸ